Bryan Edwards (politician)

-Bryan Edwards, FRS (21 May 1743 – 15/16 July 1800) was an English politician and historian born in Westbury, Wiltshire.
-Edwards supported the slave trade, and was described by abolitionist William Wilberforce as a powerful opponent.
+Bryan Edwards, FRS (21 May 1743 – 15/16 July 1800) was a British politician and historian from Westbury, Wiltshire.
+Edwards supported the Atlantic slave trade, and was described by abolitionist William Wilberforce as a powerful opponent.

 Family

 He was the eldest son of Bryan Edwards (died 1756) and his wife, Elizabeth Bayly, sister of Zachary Bayly, a slave-owner in Jamaica.
 After his father's death he was supported for a time by Nathaniel Bayly, another uncle, but they fell out.
 His maintenance and education were then undertaken by Zachary Bayly.
 About 1759, Edwards joined Zachary in Jamaica, and Bayly engaged a private tutor to complete the boy's education.

 When Bayly died Edwards inherited his wealth, including six Jamaican plantations.
 In 1773 he also succeeded to the estate of another Jamaica resident, named Hume.

 Edwards married Martha Phipps, daughter of Thomas Phipps of Leighton House, Westbury; they had one surviving son and a daughter.
 He left the bulk of his estates to the son, Zacchary Hume Edwards, when he died in Southampton in 1800.